Agriculture a major influence on economy

 The wider South Canterbury region enjoys reliable and accessible water for irrigation and industry - indeed some of the most affordable resource in the country.
 This continues to provide the impetus for the development and growth of successful food processing and exporting operations.
 Large scale investment in water storage, quality and management is continuing, helping to ensure a robust, diverse economic future for the District.

-Timaru District – Quarterly Economic Monitor Report June 2024
+Timaru District – Quarterly Economic Monitor Report December 2024

 Highlights: